 Water is the best way to rehydrate.
 For short events (under an hour), water can replace what you lose from sweating.
 For longer events, you may benefit from sports drinks.
 They provide electrolytes and carbohydrates.
 Many experts now recommend drinking chocolate milk after exercise.
 The protein in milk helps with muscle recovery.
 It can have less sugar than sports or energy drinks, and contains many vitamins and minerals.
 Avoid drinks that contain caffeine.
 They can dehydrate you more and cause you to feel anxious or jittery.

 Things to consider

 Athletes require a lot of energy and nutrients to stay in shape.
 Because of this, strict diet plans can hurt your ability and be harmful to your health.
-Without the calories from by carbs, fat, and protein, you may not have enough strength.
+Without the calories from carbs, fat, and protein, you may not have enough strength.
 Not eating enough also can lead to malnutrition.
 Female athletes can have abnormal menstrual cycles.
 You increase your risk of osteoporosis, a fragile bone condition caused in part from a lack of calcium.
+(These potential risks are worse in adolescence but still present for adults.)
 Get medical help if you and your coach think you need to lose weight.
 Be sure to talk to your doctor before making major nutrition changes.

 Questions to ask your doctor

 - How many calories does my child need to eat each day?

 - Are there any supplements they should take?

 - Is it okay to eat sweets if I have to gain weight fast?

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.